Last updated on April 26th, 2023 at 12:46 am

-The Finale’s moderate last and a stiff sole, makes it perfect for entry level bouldering and sport climbing, while still maintaining all day comfort.
+The Finale’s moderate last and a stiff sole, makes it perfect for entry-level bouldering and sport climbing, while still maintaining all-day comfort.
 The low-volume toe box, paired with the lace-up closure system also makes it perfectly suited for slab and crack climbing.

-Sizing: As the Finales are made from unlined leather, it’s worth remembering that they will stretch and fit to the shape of your foot after a few sessions.
+Sizing: As the Finales are made from unlined leather, it’s worth remembering that they will stretch and fit the shape of your foot after a few sessions.
 That said, if you have seen our full Finale review, you know that you won’t want to downsize much to get a good fit for these shoes.
-Start off with 0.5 size smaller than your average street shoe and take it from there.
+Start off with 0.5 sizes smaller than your average street shoe and take it from there.

 For women: Again, La Sportiva brought out a women’s version of the Finale in 2018.
-Not only does it come in nice grey colour but it will also guarantee a better fit for those female climbers out there.
+Not only does it come in nice grey color but it will also guarantee a better fit for those female climbers out there.
 Take a look at the women’s version here.

-What makes a good all-round climbing shoe?
+What makes a good all-around climbing shoe?

-If none of our suggestions are taking your fancy why not try and find your own all day climbing shoe?
+If none of our suggestions are taking your fancy why not try and find your own all-day climbing shoe?
 Here are a few of the key things to look out for when hunting for the perfect do-it-all climbing shoe.

 The rubber compound used on the sole is a key feature when looking for a multi-purpose climbing shoe.
 Savvy readers will notice almost all of our top 5 either support Vibram or Five Ten’s Stealth rubber.
-This is because both of these rubbers are tried and tested on various climbing surfaces including plastic in the gym, soft sandstone or shiny granite and have a proven track record of delivering a high level of performance on any surface.
+This is because both of these rubbers are tried and tested on various climbing surfaces including plastic in the gym, soft sandstone, or shiny granite, and have a proven track record of delivering a high level of performance on any surface.

 Choosing a shoe with a moderate last or natural is another important feature.
 Sure, an aggressive last will work better for overhung routes and bouldering problems, but neutral climbing shoes are more comfortable and are also better suited to longer styles of climbing.
-When looking for an all round shoe, try pick a shoe that has a moderate last, to get the best from both worlds.
+When looking for an all day climbing shoe, try to pick a shoe that has a moderate last, to get the best from both worlds.